 - Fuel Allowance

-- Rent Supplement and Mortgage Interest Supplement.
-However, out of pocket expenses, may affect the amount of Rent Supplement or Mortgage Interest Supplement you are getting.
+- Rent Supplement.
+However, out of pocket expenses, may affect the amount of Rent Supplement you are getting.

-If you have been signing on for unemployment credits, you will continue to get credits while you are participating in the Education, Training and Development Option.
+If you have been signing on for unemployment credits, you will continue to get credits while you are participating your course.

 What is involved in the application?